Fremad Amager

+Described as a working class team, the Sundbyvester-based club has had long-standing rivalries against neighbouring clubs BK Frem, Kastrup BK and B 1908.

+Club history

 The club was co-founder of the representative team Fodbold-Alliancen in 1940 and remained a member until 1949, when they switched to the competing representative team Stævnet and stayed with the football combination for a total of 25 years (1949–1954 and 1959–1979) until it ceased to exist in 1979.
 On 1 July 2008, the club participated in the formation of the superstructure FC Amager together with neighbouring clubs Dragør BK, Kastrup BK and Kløvermarken FB.
 The merger was short-lived.
-After only 8-month of existence, the merger club went bankrupt on 30 March 2009 at the start of second half of the 2008–09 season, with Fremad Amager hence experiencing a third bankruptcy in its history – the highest number of bankruptcies by any Danish football club; the first being on 22 November 1984 and the second on 13 November 1990.
-The league licence, that the merger team was playing under, was returned to Fremad Amager, who was relegated to the lower ranking regional football league, Copenhagen Series, shortly before the club's 100 years anniversary.
-Being described as a working class team, the Sundbyvester-based club enjoy long-standing rivalries against neighbouring clubs BK Frem, Kastrup BK and B 1908.
+After only 8-month of existence, the merged club went bankrupt on 30 March 2009 at the start of second half of the 2008–09 season, with Fremad Amager hence experiencing a third bankruptcy in its history – the highest number of bankruptcies by any Danish football club; the first being on 22 November 1984 and the second on 13 November 1990.
+The league licence, that the merged team was playing under, was returned to Fremad Amager, who was relegated to the lower ranking regional football league, Copenhagen Series, shortly before the club's 100 years anniversary.

+Since 2013, the club has consisted of an amateur department and a professional section, which is wholly owned by Fremad Amager Elite ApS – a private limited company created on 2 December 2013, initially with 80/20% ownership split between the new investors and the remaining 20% by the members – and small portion by the club's amateur department.

+In 2018, companies controlled by Anton Zingarevich purchased a controlling majority in the club.
+Zingarevich, the son of Russian oligarch Boris Zingarevich, simultaneously owned the Russian club Vista-Gelendzhik and Ghanaian side Cheetah FC.
+In between 2019 and 2021, Fremad signed eight players from Vista-Gelendzhik and three from Cheetah.
+Following Zingarevich's 2021 takeover of Bulgarian side Botev Plovdiv, there were also a total of nine transfer movements with that club in the two transfer windows immediately after.
+Zingarevich then sold his shares in Fremad to American investors.
+As of 2023, the club still has ongoing cases with Zingarevich regarding unpaid debt accrued under his custodianship.